 In addition, attendees will have the opportunity to learn more about the overall college soccer environment and engage directly with coaches in a Q&A session.
 Coaches will share tips and insights on how to apply to college, balance the pressures of athletics and academics, and enhance their success during the college recruiting process.

 There is no cost for club/team participation.
 Facilities are provided by partner colleges and each event is made possible by the collaboration of EDP Soccer and the EDP Foundation.
 Selection criteria and eligibility is at the sole determination of the EDP Foundation Board with recommendations and advisement provided by EDP Soccer.

 Clubs, Teams, and College Coaches: If interested in participating, you can apply via email.
 Please send details and contact information to us at firstname.lastname@example.org.

-EDP, one of the country’s largest leagues with over 3,500 teams located on the east coast of the United States, has entered into a long-term agreement with US Youth Soccer to manage four National League conferences in the East Region starting in 2018-19.
+EDP, one of the country’s largest leagues with nearly 5,000 teams located on the east coast of the United States, has entered into a long-term agreement with US Youth Soccer to manage four National League conferences in the East Region.

 EDP strives to attain a level of performance above industry standard for league and tournament administrators.
 EDP offers clubs a strong competitive league bracket with minimal travel, developmentally-appropriate opposition and a maximum average goal differential of 2.0.
 The goal of the league is to provide a ‘Good Game Every Week’ in order to maintain elite performance standards amongst young players from U9-U23.